-Join Richard Harrington for an in-depth discussion in this video Replacing a selection with a source, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Replacing a selection with a source, part of Learning Photomatix Pro.

 We took care of some ghosting, but there's still some problem areas that I'd like to replace.
 Well, fortunately, I have some additional controls that are useful.
 Working with the image here, I think some details enhancer would be nice.
 I like that a bit vibrant.
 In fact, I think that looks pretty good there with Contrast Optimizer.
 But what I don't like is the sky.
 Now, I could of course tweak this a bit by playing with the saturation, but everything else is getting over the top, and the sky just doesn't look that good.
 I don't like how it merged together.

 It was a very grey day.
 Well, fortunately, I have Selection mode here.
 And what I can do is start to drag through and make a basic selection.
 Note, in fact, you have a regular lasso, a magnetic lasso and a polygonal.
 I'll use polygonal here to make a nice rough selection.
 And as I go through and click, it starts to build out a selection.
 Now, the good news is, is you do not need to be incredibly accurate, because Photomatix has some tools to streamline this.

 Let's go down here, into this little divot of the sky, and I'm just making my way up the top.
 There we go.
 Let's switch this to single column so there's a little more room for the user interface.
 All right, that worked pretty well.
 And what I can do here is attach this to the edges.
 And note that it tries to redraw.
 I'm going to pull the contrast in, and I can adjust the sensitivity.
 That looked better there, using a lower value.
 And it kind of rounded out and picked up some of the edges for me.
 Now that I've done that, I can right-click and choose to replace with one of the original photos.